Lancs0022/Lancs0022/README.md

 program.
 In addition to my academic studies,
 I have also received training at SAYNA, where I developed strong web development skills.

-📚 Education: Currently studying Computer Engineering at the University of Toamasina in the MiA program.
+📚 Education: Currently studying Computer Engineering from the University of Toamasina.

 🌱 Skills and Training: